zagnut531/iOS-6-Icons/README.md

 These icons are all in original resolution and .png.
 All the icons have no changes to the original.
 No weird-looking recreations.
 There are also icons already cropped and ready to use for your convenience.

 There’s also first party Redditor-made icons for apps that didn’t exist then, like Fitness.
+I have also created a folder containing internal app icons.
+They have a huge variety, so feel free to use them for whatever you want.

 Please give credit to [u/Ape2002huh](https://www.reddit.com/user/Ape2002huh/) for creating the Colgate, Apple Support, Apple Music for Artists, Clips, Apple Vision Pro, Magnifier, and Freeform icons, and [u/kdfjkw4](https://www.reddit.com/user/kdfjkw4/) for creating the Music Classical icon if you use them in your pack.